Here Are All the English Equivalents to “Quand Même” So You Can Use It Like a Natural

 Quand même is like the chameleon of the French language.

-So let’s see why quand même is so indispensable, where to find examples of it and how to practice using it.
-Then we’ll take an in-depth look at the many ways we use quand même and their English equivalents.
+So let’s see why quand même is so indispensable and take an in-depth look at the many ways we use quand même and their English equivalents.
+Then we’ll look at examples of it and resources you can use to practice saying it.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)